 Assisted Service Mode

-Date: 10th March 2026
+10th March 2026

-Over the past decade, cider’s share of total on-trade alcohol serves has grown steadily, dipping only slightly in the last 12 months.
+While many alcohol categories like beer, wine, and spirits have lost share since COVID, cider has stayed strong.
+Over the past decade, cider's share of total on-trade alcohol serves has grown steadily, dipping only slightly in the last 12 months.

 This long-term upward trend shows that cider remains a high value, high potential category for pubs and bars.
 It may not be the largest drinks category, but it is one of the most adaptable.
-It spans traditional apple cider, modern fruity styles, and a growing premium segment.
-For operators looking to strengthen their range, cider continues to offer strong commercial opportunity.
+It spans traditional apple cider, modern fruity cider styles, and a growing premium segment including some of the best ciders UK has to offer.

 A Category with Opportunity, but Also Clear Challenges